BrandwatchLtd/tabler/README.md

 ### removeColumns

 Adds an "x" link to each toggleable column header and column group, which disables the column when clicked

+### infiniTable (infinite scrolling)

+Changes the pager plugin to support infinite scrolling instead - new results will be pulled in as the tables container is scrolled